10 Real Terraform Interview Questions (and Expert Answers!) — 2025 DevOps Guide

 terraform state rm. - Then re-run

-terraform planand verify everything looks clean.
+terraform planand check that everything looks clean.

 Question 9: How do you separate dev, stage, and prod?